vllm-project/vllm/docs/source/quantization/auto_awq.rst

 .. warning::

-   Please note that AWQ support in vLLM is under-optimized at the moment.
-We would recommend using the unquantized version of the model for better accuracy and higher throughput.
-Currently, you can use AWQ as a way to reduce memory footprint.
-As of now, it is more suitable for low latency inference with small number of concurrent requests. vLLM's AWQ implementation have lower throughput than unquantized version.
+   Please note that Marlin kernels are up to 2.59x faster than the AWQ GEMM kernel which is under-optimized in vLLM.
+You can use the faster kernels by passing setting the `quantization` parameter in vLLM to `awq_marlin` instead of `awq`.

 To create a new 4-bit quantized model, you can leverage `AutoAWQ <https://github.com/casper-hansen/AutoAWQ>`_.
 Quantizing reduces the model's precision from FP16 to INT4 which effectively reduces the file size by ~70%.
 The main benefits are lower latency and memory usage.

-You can quantize your own models by installing AutoAWQ or picking one of the `400+ models on Huggingface <https://huggingface.co/models?sort=trending&search=awq>`_.
+You can quantize your own models by installing AutoAWQ or picking one of the `3000+ models on Huggingface <https://huggingface.co/models?sort=trending&search=awq>`_.

 .. code-block:: console

     $ pip install autoawq

 After installing AutoAWQ, you are ready to quantize a model.
+Plesae refer to the `AutoAWQ documentation <https://casper-hansen.github.io/AutoAWQ/examples/#basic-quantization>`_ for further details.
 Here is an example of how to quantize Vicuna 7B v1.5:

 .. code-block:: python